 “Metal melted around the fist, but didn’t burn her.”
-The medical examiner stood, “She matches the identification upstairs for Amanda Mickson.”
+The medical examiner stood, “She matches the photos and ID upstairs… Amanda Mickson.”

 “What’s her body doing down here on the street with this mook?”
 The homicide detective nudged with his foot the body of what had been a scruffy-faced man.
 “While her husband’s body is upstairs, his throat half slashed open and another man dead in the bedroom with his head bashed in like this guy?”
 He toed the body again.

 “Now here’s the thing,” the examiner took his glasses off and rubbed his eyes.
 “Where’s the blood?”